googlearchive/friendlypix-web/README.md

 This will start `firebase serve` and make sure your Javascript files are transpiled automatically to ES5.

-> This is currently broken on
-ws.
-On Windows please run the following commands separately instead: `bower install`, `babel -w public\scripts -s --retain-lines -d public/scripts-es5` and `firebase serve`.

 Then open [http://localhost:5000](http://localhost:5000)

 > Note 1: On new projects, the Realtime Database and Cloud Storage come with default Security rules that prevent all read and writes.
-Deploy the app once first to deploy the Storage and Database security rules on the project.
+You'll need to deploy the security rules and Cloud Functions once first.
+For this run: `firebase deploy --only database,storage`

 > Note 2: Cloud Functions cannot yet be ran locally.
-Deploy the app once first to deploy and enable the Cloud Functions.
+Deploy them once first if you want these features active (such as image and text moderation).
+For this run: `firebase deploy --only functions,`

 ## Deploy the app